BenPruden97/BP-Fitness-Project/README.md

 At the end of building my website, I found these two websites to validate my code

-* I used (https://jigsaw.w3.org/css-validator/) to check the validation of my CSS code.
+* I used [CSS Validator](https://jigsaw.w3.org/css-validator/) to check the validation of my CSS code.
-* I used (https://validator.w3.org/) to check the validation of my HTML code.
+* I used [HTML validator](https://validator.w3.org/) to check the validation of my HTML code.

 By checking the validation of my code using these two websites, I found a lot of small errors that I was able to change within my code that was incorrect.